Resampling-free bootstrap inference for quantiles: Poisson bootstrap for quantiles

 \section{Poisson bootstrap for quantiles}

 The Poisson bootstrap \citep{hanley2006} works analogously to a standard non-parametric multinomial bootstrap, but it lets the number of observations in each bootstrap vary.
-Consider a sample of size $N$.
-Let $\mathbf{y}=(y_1,...,y_N)'$ be the observed sample.
-Using the Poisson bootstrap, we independently generate $p_i^{(b)}\sim \poi(1)$ for all $i=1,...,N$.
-In each sample, $y_i$ is included $p_i$ times to form the bootstrap sample $\mathbf{y}^{(b)}$.
+Let again $Y_i$ be the random variable of interest and $y_i$ be an observation of that variable.
+Using the Poisson bootstrap, given a sample of size $N$, we independently generate $p_i^{(b)}\sim \poi(1)$ for all $i=1,...,N$.
+In each boostrap sample, $y_i$ is included $p_i$ times to form the bootstrap sample $\mathbf{y}^{(b)}$.
 We repeat the procedure $B\in \mathbbm{Z}^+$ number of times.
 The size of a given bootstrap sample is $\sum_{i=1}^Np_i^{(b)}$, which is equal to $N$ only in expectation.
-Let $y_{(o)}$ represent the $o$th order statistic in the sample $\mathbf{y}$.
-In this paper we are studying the quantile estimator of the form given in Defintion \ref{def_estimator}. \begin{definition} Define the function $g$ as where $D\sim Ber(q(N+1)\mod 1)$.
+Let $y_{(i)}$ represent the $i$th order statistic in the sample $\mathbf{y}$.
+In this paper we are studying the quantile estimator of the form given in Definition \ref{def_estimator}. \begin{definition} Define the function $g$ as where $D\sim Ber(q(N+1)\mod 1)$.
 Define the sample quantile estimator of quantile $q$ as

 \end{definition} The function $g$ in Definition \ref{def_estimator} can be thought of as a stochastic rounding function.
 If $q(N+1)$ is an integer, the ordered observation $q(N+1)$ is the sample quantile.
 If $q(N+1)$ is not an integer, it is randomly rounded up or down with probability proportional to the remainder and the corresponding order statistic selected.
 The estimator is similar to most popular quantile estimators, but instead of weighting together the two closest observations when the quantile index is non-integer, it randomly selects one of them.
 This formulation of the quantile estimator implies that the estimate is always an observation from the original sample, which is key for the following results.